-- a) Collector roads are constructed generally in accordance with Figure E7.67. - b) Widening of road may be required where topographical or road curve circumstances dictate. - c) Collector roads can be reduced in width where the shared pathway is provided in adjacent open space or environment conservation areas. - d) Parking is required to be provided outside the minimum carriageway width of 8m for perimeter roads and 5.5m for non-perimeter roads in accordance with Section 5.3.2 of Planning for Bush Fire Protection 2019.
+- a) Boulevard Roads are constructed generally in accordance with Figures E7.64 and E7.65 - b) Widening of road may be required where topographical or road curve circumstances dictate. - c) Parking is required to be provided outside the minimum carriageway width of 8m for perimeter roads and 5.5m for non-perimeter roads in accordance with Section 5.3.2 of Planning for Bush Fire Protection 2019.